microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_logic_app_arm_template/_index.md

     --parameters azuredeploy.parameters.json
     ```

-    > **Note: The deployment time for this scenario can take ~5-10min**
+    > **NOTE: The deployment time for this scenario can take ~5-10min**

-    > **Note: Since Azure Arc-enabled app services is [currently in preview](https://docs.microsoft.com/en-us/azure/app-service/overview-arc-integration#public-preview-limitations), deployment regions availability is limited to East US and West Europe.**
+    > **NOTE: Since Azure Arc-enabled app services is [currently in preview](https://docs.microsoft.com/azure/app-service/overview-arc-integration#public-preview-limitations), deployment regions availability is limited to East US and West Europe.**

 * Once Azure resources has been provisioned, you will be able to see it in Azure portal.
 At this point, the resource group should have **7 various Azure resources** deployed.